 With wildlife under threat across the planet, how do we tackle the challenges ahead?
-Our research provides vital knowledge on issues such as elephant conservation, tropical deforestation and creating new national parks.
+Our research provides vital knowledge on issues such as elephant conservation, tropical deforestation, the illegal trade of endangered sea turtles and creating new national parks.
 In recognition of its work, our Durrell Institute of Conservation and Ecology was recently awarded the Queen's Anniversary Prize.

-THE QUEEN'S ANNIVERSARY PRIZES FOR HIGHER AND FURTHER EDUCATION 2010
+THE QUEEN'S ANNIVERSARY PRIZES FOR HIGHER AND FURTHER EDUCATION 2019